 The Board is responsible for the Company's compensation policies and practices.
-The Board has the responsibility to review and make recommendations to the directors concerning the compensation of the directors and the Named Executive Officers, including the Chief Executive Officer, within the constraints of the agreement described under "Employment Contracts and Termination and Change of Control Benefits".
+The Board has the responsibility to review and make recommendations concerning the compensation of the directors of the Company and the Named Executive Officers.
 The Board also has the responsibility to make recommendations concerning annual bonuses and grants to eligible persons under the Stock Option Plan.
 The Board also reviews and approves the hiring of executive officers.